rwndy/course-web-fullstack/chapter-6/part-30/README.md

 # Server Side Rendering

 Server Side Rendering (SSR) is a way to pack up your frontend and served from the backend.
 Without having the browser render them all initially.
 So, it can be a huge performance boost.
+Sometimes it's called universal/isomorphic React rendering.

 The easiest way to get started with SSR is to use premade framework for it such as React's Next.js or GatsbyJS, or Vue's Nuxt.js.